openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ### Thing
-After installing the WebThing binding you should find the WebThings of your network in your openHAB Thing browser as shown below.
+After installing the WebThing binding you should find the WebThings of your network in the things section of your openHAB administration interface as shown below.

 ![discovery picture](docs/discovery.png)